Facebook Pixel

 Go House Hunting and Make an Offer

 It's time to start looking around for homes that meet your criteria.
-Now that you’ve pre-qualified, make an offer on the home with your VA loan preapproval letter.
-When the seller accepts your offer, a contract will then be put in place so your lender can begin the rest of the process.
-The sales agreement should include a "VA Option Clause," which states that the purchase is contingent on the home meets the guidelines of the Department of Veterans Affairs.
+Now that you’ve pre-qualified make an offer on the home with your VA loan preapproval letter.
+When the seller accepts your offer, a contract will be established so your lender can begin the rest of the process.
+The sales agreement should include a "VA Option Clause," which states that the purchase is contingent on the home meeting the Department of Veterans Affairs guidelines.

 Finish Your VA Loan Application

 Now that you have agreed to purchase a home, it's time to finalize your loan application.
-There may be additional information and paperwork that's necessary.
-Your application will be submitted to underwriting.
-During the underwriting process, the underwriter will do a final review of your loan to ensure that you’ve met all the requirements of the VA, as well as the private lender.
+Additional information and paperwork may be necessary.
+Your application will be submitted to underwriting, which will review it to ensure you’ve met all the VA and private lender requirements.

 Your personal and financial information will need to be validated, so it is essential to provide any required documentation.
 Otherwise, it could delay the closing of your new home.
 Once the underwriter has completed the review, they will respond to your application for a loan.
-You will either be cleared to proceed, given conditional approval or denied your application.
+You will either be cleared to proceed, given conditional approval, or your application will be denied.